Three Ways to Help Pay Off Debt Faster

 You might consider the 50/30/20 budget as a simple way to reorganize your finances.
 This budget allocates 50% of your income for essentials, like rent and bills, 30% toward nonessentials or “wants”, and 20% for savings and debt repayment.

-If you need to free up more money to put towards debt repayment, you may want to look at your nonessential spending to find ways to cut back, such as ditching your cable bill, cooking more and getting take-out less often, and cancelling your gym membership and working out at home.
+If you need to free up more money to put towards debt repayment, you may want to look at your nonessential spending to find ways to cut back, such as ditching your cable bill, cooking more and getting take-out less often, and canceling your gym membership and working out at home.

-Decreasing spending tends to be the easiest way to generate a monthly surplus.
+Decreasing discretionary spending tends to be the easiest way to generate a monthly surplus.
 That surplus can then be used to pay off your debt faster.

 If you find that you’ve been spending more than you earn by using credit cards, you may also want to make a plan to stop using those cards while you go after lowering your outstanding debt.

-2. Choosing The Right Repayment Plan
+2. Choosing the Right Repayment Plan

 Once your budget is set up, a great next step is to list all of your debt (with amounts owed) and in order of interest rate, and then come up with a manageable plan to pay them off.